mnot/I-D/capport-problem/draft.md

 # Issues Caused by Captive Portal Detection {#issues-detection}

 Many operating systems attempt to detect when they are on a captive network.
+Detection aims to minimize the negative effects caused by captive portals in several ways.

-This can cause issues in some networks; for example:
+Captive portal detection can cause issues in some networks; for example:

 * **False Positives** - Some networks don't use a Web browser interface to log in; e.g., they [require a VPN to access the network](http://stackoverflow.com/questions/14606131/using-captive-network-assistant-on-macosx-to-connect-to-vpn), so captive portal detection relying on HTTP is counterproductive.